Revised May 2020

 Eligibility for adults’ program

-- All adults from registered families are eligible to attend CMSD adult study classes and other programs.
+- All adults in the same household of registered families are eligible to attend CMSD adult classes and programs.

 What is expected of all adults?